userfront/guide/all/guide/auth/index.md

 You can use pre-made signup and login forms or build your own forms: see the [Toolkit](/guide/toolkit) section for how to do this.

-The JWT access token is automatically saved in the browser as a cookie named <access-token-name use-account-id="true"/>
+When you use a toolkit form or the Userfront core JS library, the user's JWT access token is automatically saved in the browser as a cookie named <access-token-name use-account-id="true"/>

 ::::
 :::::